Finding a Job

 - Opportunities with Cincinnati Innovation District Partners*

 *From the Filters page, navigate to the “Job Role” category.
 Enter the types of roles that match your interests or select from the list of suggested job roles.
 This filter is essential to narrow results.

-Campus departments or units that hire a large number of student workers often post job descriptions and links to applications on their web pages.
-Some of the main ones are:
+Campus departments or units that hire a lot of student workers often post jobs and links to apply directly on their web pages:

 Part-Time Job Fair